-All unclaimed work will be disposed of two weeks after the end of classes.
+All unclaimed work will be disposed of.

 Ethics

 Whenever you perform research with human participants (i.e., surveys, interviews or observation) as part of your university studies, you are responsible for following university research ethics guidelines.
 Your instructor must review and approve of your research plans and supervise your research.